apibyexample/abe-protractor/README.md

 This is the location in which your manually created Stubs are kept, the file locations should mirror those found within ``mocksLocation``.

-This is the location in which you want your new JSON files to be created within.

 ### log

 Type: ``Boolean`` Default: ``false``